top of page

 Treat Them Special

-If a client is bringing his or her pet in to be humanely euthanized, you can make the experience a little less painful by extending a little bit of special treatment.
-For instance, rather than making them wait in the reception area amongst a bevy of other clients and patients, invite them to sit in a private room where they can spend some final quiet moments with their loved one.
-If possible, offering a separate entrance for grieving clients is ideal.
+When a client decides it’s time for their pet to be humanely euthanized, providing a compassionate and thoughtful environment is crucial in helping clients cope with the loss of a pet.
+You can make this profoundly difficult experience a little less painful by extending a bit of special treatment.
+For instance, rather than having them wait in the bustling reception area with other clients and patients, invite them to a private room where they can spend some final, quiet moments with their beloved pet.
+If feasible, offering a separate entrance for grieving clients can further shield them from additional stress and maintain a sense of dignity and peace during their last farewell.

 Offer Support and Guidance